 The Yummiest Factory in the World!
 Niederegger Marzipan

-A couple of years ago I had the privilege of touring the Yummiest Factory in the World - Niederegger Marzipan in Lübeck, Germany.
+Several years ago I had the privilege of touring the Yummiest Factory in the World - Niederegger Marzipan in Lübeck, Germany.
 Time has gone on since then but I can still conjure up the smell of sweet roasting almonds and rich German chocolate!

 I was impressed by the harmony of old and new in the factory - state of the art machinery running along side centuries old traditions.
 The people working there seemed genuinely happy and everywhere you looked there were Marzipan candies going by - on conveyer belts, on trolleys, in boxes.

 The Niederegger "factory" is in the city of Lübeck in northern Germany.
 But is "factory" the right word?
 When I think "factory" I think dust, sweat, noise.
 And because I grew up in a family that manufactured windows and doors - I think wood and sawdust and roaring saws.

 Niederegger is not that kind of factory - it is more like something out of Charlie and the Chocolate Factory!

 My gracious hosts - Bettina and Kathrin - dressed me up in Niederegger colored jacket and hair net and led me to the very start of the process.
 Along the route they smiled and waved to everyone.
 Bettina had been with the company for 16 years and Kathrin for 2 1/2 and they were both obviously and wonderfully proud of their company.